-As a result of the pest risk assessment, all or some of the categorized pests may be considered appropriate for pest risk management.
-For each pest, all or part of the PRA area may be identified as an endangered area.
-A quantitative or qualitative estimate of the probability of introduction of a pest or pests, and a corresponding quantitative or qualitative estimate of economic consequences (including environmental consequences), have been obtained and documented or an overall rating could have been assigned.
-These estimates, with associated uncertainties, are utilized in the pest risk management stage of the PRA.
+As a result of the pest risk assessment, all or some of the categorize considered ests may b appropriate for pest risk management.
+For each pest, all or part of the RRA may be entified as ducti an endangered area.
+A quantitative or qualitative estimate of the pro oility of in of a pest or pests, and a corresponding quantitative or qualitative estimate econom cons ces (including environmental consequences), have been obtained and docume h overall rating could have d in th been assigned.
+These estimates, with associated uncertaintie st risk management are u stage of the PRA.